 4. Get a more stable screen now

-Although frameless shower screens are designed to be trustworthy, their glass panels are merely hanged on the hinges and brackets.
+Although Shower screens Keilor is designed to be trustworthy, their glass panels are merely hanged on the hinges and brackets.
 Ok, both of these adjustments will keep the screen in place.
 However, if they fall loose or split, the net can lose its stability.
 The framed screen fits firmly within its own framework.
 The frame stretches the weight of the glass and keeps it tightly in place.
 Its most secure the window, the safer the screen would be.